p2c6/School-Management-System/README.md

 <!-- # Installation
+You may require to update the composer for this application.
+To install, just `composer update` in your terminal. cp .env.example .env php artisan key:generate php artisan migrate
-You may require to install the npm for this application.
-To install, just `npm install` in your terminal. cp .env.example .env
+You may also require to install the npm for this application.
+To install, just `npm install` in your terminal.
 -->